What Causes Aching Tooth

 Toothache is an aching pain felt inside or around the tooth.
 It is a bit of a misnomer as it is not the tooth that aches but the muscles and tissues around it.
 Still, for the sake of simplicity, a toothache refers to any ache felt in the teeth area.

 Toothaches occur for a number of reasons.
 Still, dental caries are the most common reasons why these aches happen.
+Other causes of toothaches include cracked teeth, periodontitis, dry socket, inflammation of the dental pulp, and others.

 How to Prevent Toothache With Diet